Hutt River Province

 Jason Islands Pound in Falkland Islands by Leonard William Hill.

-Please note that I have not included those Chatham Islands Dollar in New Zealand issued by Chatham Islands Note Corporation, as these are slightly different from the above three mentioned, nor I have included those private issues in towns, and cities across Europe as the comparisons are not the same too.
+Please note that I have not included those Chatham Islands Dollars in New Zealand issued by Chatham Islands Note Corporation, as these are slightly different from the above three mentioned, nor have I included those private issues in towns, and cities across Europe as the comparisons are not the same too.

 No comments: